Callaway Gardens: Cason Callaway Woodland Estate

-Another parcel of land acquired by Cason J. Calloway and owned by his family was put on the market for the first time in May 2017.
+Another parcel of land acquired by Cason J. Callaway and owned by his family was put on the market for the first time in May 2017.
 The 7,456 acre Cason Callaway Woodland Estate is being sold for $42.5 million.
 The property around the estate is owned by Dan Amos, Jeff Foxworthy, Bill Jordan and Joe Rogers Jr., some of whom purchased tracts from the Ida Cason Callaway Foundation.

 Herschend Family Entertainment

-Herschend Family Entertainment began managing Callaway Gardens in 2020, shortly after Callaway Gardens President & CEO (and former Herschend employee) William R. "Bill" Doyle, III resigned to return to that company.
+Herschend Family Entertainment, doing business as Callaway Gardens Resort, Inc. began managing Callaway Gardens in 2020, shortly after Callaway Gardens President & CEO (and former Herschend employee) William R. "Bill" Doyle, III resigned to return to that company.

-On April 6, 2022, a press release announced that Herschend Family Entertainment agreed to purchase Callaway Garden's revenue-producing assets from the Ida Cason Callaway Foundation.
+On April 6, 2022, a press release announced that Herschend Family Entertainment agreed to purchase the revenue-producing assets of Callaway Gardens from the Ida Cason Callaway Foundation.
 These include The Lodge & Spa, Conference Center, Golf Courses and Robin Lake Beach.
-Herschend will also lease and manage the Virginia Hand Callaway Discovery Center, the Cecil B. Day Butterfly Center, the Ida Cason Memorial Chapel and Callaway Gardens.
+Herschend will also lease and manage the Virginia Hand Callaway Discovery Center, the Ida Cason Memorial Chapel, the Cecil B. Day Butterfly Center and Callaway Gardens.
 There was no mention of Callaway's 500 employees.

 Fran Rogers, Board Chairwoman for the Ida Cason Callaway Foundation, was quoted, "This is an exciting and important milestone for the Foundation — one that assures we can continue our philanthropic efforts in the community and continue Cason and Virginia Callaway’s vision of ‘creating a garden so beautiful that it would make visitors want to go home and lead better lives,’ for generations to come.”.

 A quote in that document from Andrew Wexler, CEO of Herschend, stated, "We’re honored to carry on the Callaway legacy by bringing our more than 70 years of experience in destination marketing to further develop Callaway as Georgia’s premier resort destination.
 We are wholeheartedly committed to preserving and strengthening all that makes Callaway so beloved and special — and look forward to celebrating the area’s natural beauty with a focused effort on world-class events and activities that complement the surrounding landscape."

 The release also said that Herschend plans to invest over $20 million in the next five years on renovations and other improvements at Callaway Gardens.